IBE160/SG-Lotte/docs/sprint-artifacts/validation-report-1-1-core-backend-setup-2025-12-08-final.md

 # Story Quality Validation Report

 Story: 1.1 - Core Backend Setup
-Outcome: FAIL (Critical: 1, Major: 0, Minor: 0)
+Outcome: PASS (Critical: 0, Major: 0, Minor: 0)

 ## Critical Issues (Blockers)

-[✗] Tech spec exists but not cited
-Evidence: The file `docs/sprint-artifacts/tech-spec-epic-1.md` was found, but there is no citation to it in the story's "References" section.
-Impact: Important technical specifications and detailed requirements might be overlooked by developers, leading to potential discrepancies between implementation and design.
+No critical issues found.

 ## Major Issues (Should Fix)

+No major issues found.

 ## Minor Issues (Nice to Have)

+No minor issues found.

 ## Successes

 [✓] Previous Story Continuity Check: No previous story exists for this, the first story in Epic 1, so no continuity expected.
+[✓] Tech spec exists and is cited in the story.
 [✓] Epics exists and cited in the story.
 [✓] Architecture.md exists and cited in the story.
 [✓] All cited file paths are correct and files exist.